pnakule/ephemeral-messaging-system-aws/LIVE-ARCHITECTURE.md

 # Current Deployment Architecture Note

-The original architecture for this project was designed mainly for learning AWS service integration, end-to-end deployment flow, automation, and security practices.
+The original architecture for this project was designed mainly for learning AWS services integration, end-to-end deployment flow, automation, and security practices.
 After deploying the project and calculating the actual AWS monthly cost (shown in the cost breakdown section), I redesigned the live deployment into a more cost-optimized architecture so the project could remain publicly accessible as a live demo.
 While this simplified deployment does not fully follow production-level best practices, it still maintains the core AWS integrations and operational workflows at a much lower cost.

 The goal of this deployment was to:
 - reduce unnecessary AWS costs
 - keep the application live for demonstration
 - practice real-world AWS deployment workflows
-- practice real-world AWS deployment workflows
 - automate infrastructure operations
 - integrate multiple AWS services together

-This setup is mainly intended for learning and demonstration purposes and is not meant to represent a complete enterprise production architecture.
+This setup is mainly intended for learning and demonstration purposes.

 ---